+Motivated by the aforementioned limitations related to nonlinear observability and modeling of nonlinear power systems, the objective of this work is to develop an OPP framework for an NDAE representation of a power system while $(i)$ achieving full observability under uncertainty from load and renewable injections, $(ii)$ jointly estimating both dynamic and algebraic states of the power systems, and $(iii)$ posing the OPP under a computationally efficient formulation.
+To the best of our knowledge, observability-based OPP for power systems represented as an NDAE has not yet been investigated.
 Accordingly, we approach formulating the OPP problem on the basis of leveraging the modularity of the observability matrix.
-The main contributions of this work are as follows \begin{itemize}[leftmargin=*] \item We introduce and validate a structure preserving transformation that retains the complete NDAE representation while achieving a nonlinear ordinary differential equations (ODE) formulation.
-By using this model---denoted as $\mu$-NDAE---we show that the observability matrix can be defined for the NDAE power system considered.
-We also showcase this model for three different implicit discrete-time modeling methods: backward differential formula (BDF), backward Euler (BE) and trapezoidal implicit (TI). \item As a stepping stone for the OPP problem, we reconstruct the joint dynamic and algebraic initial states by adopting a moving horizon (MHE) framework.
+The main contributions of this work are as follows: \begin{itemize}[leftmargin=*] \item We introduce and validate a structure preserving transformation that retains the complete NDAE representation while achieving a nonlinear ODE formulation.
+By using this model---denoted as $\mu$-NDAE---we show that the proposed system's observability can be computed.
+We consider three different implicit discrete-time modeling methods: backward differential formula (BDF), backward Euler (BE) and trapezoidal implicit (TI). \item As a stepping stone for the OPP problem, we reconstruct the joint dynamic and algebraic initial states by adopting a moving horizon estimation (MHE) framework.
 The state estimation is posed as a nonlinear least-squares problem which we solve numerically using the Gauss-Newton algorithm. \item We leverage the modularity property of the observability matrix to pose the OPP as a convex integer program (IP).
 Based on the modularity of the observability matrix, \textit{a priori} observability information from each PMU placement is extracted prior to solving the OPP.
-Such approach extenuates the computational complexity of an optimization instance resulting in a computationally tractable approach for PMU placement in lager networks. \item The validity and effectiveness of this approach are studied on standard power networks.
-We show the validity of the $\mu$-NDAE model under several discretizations and we prove that the optimal PMU placements for a specific number of PMUs are subsets of that for a larger number of PMUs, thus indicating modularity. \end{itemize}
+Such approach extenuates the computational complexity of an optimization instance resulting in a computationally tractable approach for PMU placement. \item The validity and effectiveness of this approach are studied on standard power networks.
+We show the validity of the $\mu$-NDAE model for several discretization methods and we prove that the OPP for a specific number of PMUs are subsets of that for a larger number of PMUs, thus indicating modularity. \end{itemize}